Francis Turatello: Assassination

 On August 17, 1981, during the open yard exercise in the courtyard of Badu 'e Carros, the high security prison in Nuoro, Sardinia, Turatello was ambushed by the NCO hitman Pasquale Barra, Vincenzo Andraous and the well known assassins from Catania Salvatore Maltese and Antonino Faro.
 Turatello was unable to escape the ambush.
-Barra and Andraus held Turatello, while Faro and Maltese stabbed him sixty times.
+Barra and Andraous held Turatello, while Faro and Maltese stabbed him sixty times.
 In the ensuing confusion from the attack, Andraous was also wounded and would later receive minor surgery in the prison infirmary.
 The reason for such a terrible killing, indicative of a heavy guilt inside the mob environment, is still unknown now.

 The murder was probably ordered by Raffaele Cutolo and the death sentence was passed by Carmela Provenzano, the wife of senior NCO figure Pasquale D'Amico, but there are no evidences of that.
 The murder of Turatello was done without the consent of the Sicilian Mafia, and as Turatello was a close friend of Luciano Leggio and Frank Coppola, it was an insult to their honor.
 As a result, the murder brought severe repercussions on the main hitman, Pasquale Barra, and would lead to his defection from the NCO and becoming a pentito.
 After Turatello's death, his successor Angelo Epaminonda also became a pentito.